sambhavi21/weather-api/README.md

-# weather-api
-This website app shows location ,date ,day ,temprature and min and Max temprature using openweather GlobalServices API
+# Weather App in Javascript

+This is a cool weather app made in vanilla (pure) Javascript.

+In this app, I have fetched openweathermap.org API for current weather report.

+Hope you'll like this!